 US aerospace company and airplane manufacturer Lockheed Martin, the maker of the F-35 stealth fighter jet, is opening a science- and tech-focused preschool in Jerusalem, the Jerusalem municipality announced (Hebrew) last week.

-The preschool will be part of the US company’s larger, more established Lockheed Martin network of STEM (Science, Technology, Engineering and Mathematics) schools called MadaKids (Mada in Hebrew means science), which already has runs educational programs for preschoolers in kindergarten and pre-kindergarten in the southern Israeli cities of Beersheba and Kiryat Malachi.
+The preschool will be part of the larger, more established Lockheed Martin network of STEM (Science, Technology, Engineering and Mathematics) schools called MadaKids (Mada in Hebrew means science), which already run educational programs for preschoolers in kindergarten and pre-kindergarten in the southern Israeli cities of Beersheba and Kiryat Malachi.
 MadaKids started as a pilot program in Beersheba in September 2015 and expanded to Kiryat Malachi a year later.